alexandralalor/alexandralalor.github.io/_pages/research.md

 ## Assistant Lead Fire Effects Monitor
 ### Grand Canyon National Park, North Rim, AZ
-> Vegetation and fuels monitoring in the field reading a variety of permanent and temporary plots in relation to managed fire history.
-Fieldwork includes protocols for measuring herb cover, shrub abundance, tree size and density, fuel loading, and burn severity.
+> I joined the Fire Effects Monitoring crew at Grand Canyon National Park in 2020, and fell in love with it!
+The Fire Effects (FX) crew is responsible for monitoring vegetation change following prescribed burns and wildfires using long-term ecological plots.
+We collect forest data such as plot photos, tree growth, shrub abundance, plant species composition, fuel loading, and seedling counts.
+We also serve as wildland firefighters, with a particular focus on monitoring fire activity during prescribed burns.
+In 2021 I joined the FX crew as an Assistant Lead Monitor and took on responsibilites with program management, organizing field work, and data analysis.
+The depth of fire-related ecological data that this program maintains inspired me to return to graduate school to learn about fire ecology research.
 >
 >![research-5](http://alexandralalor.github.io/images/research/research-5.jpg)

-## Fire Effects Monitor
+## Fire Effects Monitor and Dendrochronology
 ### North Cascades National Park, Marblemount, WA
-> This position combines fire effects monitoring fieldwork with curation of tree wedges and tree cores.
-Fieldwork consists of collecting forest data (tree and understory vegetation characteristics) to monitor the effectiveness of prescribed fire treatments.
-Curation tasks include dendrochronology (dating tree specimens), and curation of botanical specimens collected for a fire history study.
+> As a Scientist-in-Parks intern, I used dendrochronology to date tree cross sections and curated tree ring samples for a fire history study.
+I also worked with the Fire Effects field crew, responsible for collecting forest vegetation data to monitor the effectiveness of prescribed fire treatments.
+During this time I became a qualified Wildland Firefighter and assited in prescribed burn operations.
+I also assisted with communication center radio dispatching and Search and Rescue operations within the park.
 >
 >![research-4](http://alexandralalor.github.io/images/research/research-4.jpg)